hirasso/wp-sync-deploy/README.md

 ## Run automated tasks after each deploy / sync ✨

-wp-sync-deploy can automatically run tasks for you on the target server each time you trigger a deploy or a sync.
+wp-sync-deploy can **automatically run tasks on the target server** each time you trigger a deploy or a sync.
 To enable this feature, follow these steps:

 - copy the file [`wp-sync-deploy.tasks.example.php`](https://github.com/hirasso/wp-sync-deploy/blob/main/wp-sync-deploy.tasks.example.php) somewhere above the `/wp-sync-deploy` folder
 - rename the file to `wp-sync-deploy.tasks.php`